SCOLIOSIS & PROVING DISABILITY

 WHAT EVIDENCE PROVES YOUR RFC FOR SCOLIOSIS?

-In order to figure out your physical RFC, the SSA will examine your medical records.
+In order to define your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records.
 Also, the SSA will review any statements from your doctors and from their own doctors.
 As stated earlier, if you have an X-ray that shows the degree of the curve in your spine, then you might meet a listing.
 Make sure the SSA has a copy of that medical record.
-Learn more here about what you need from your doctor to be paid SSD benefits.
+Learn about what you need from your doctor to prove your should be paid SSD benefits.

 The SSA will also consider descriptions about your limits from you, your family, neighbors and friends.
 For example, your family or friends could write a statement about your physical symptoms.
-Find out more here about RFC and your age work together to show you cannot work.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your age and your RFC apply to the GRID rules.
+Also, review SSA’s Medical Vocational Guidelines.

 OTHER EVIDENCE THAT PROVES YOUR RFC